FortiGate

 Solution

-Several security use cases require use of PKI certificates, and can be configured in the FortiGate under corresponding features.
+Several security use cases require the use of PKI certificates, and can be configured in the FortiGate under corresponding features.
 The type and order of these configurations will dictate how the certificates are used by the individual features, hence it is important to understand the various locations where certificate mappings can be configured in the FortiGate, and the priority in which the certificates are chosen for authentication/inspection etc. This would also be useful when troubleshooting issues wherein the intended certificate does not seem to be used for a particular feature, to analyze what other config could be overriding the certificate mappings and how to fix the issue.

 Two main categories of use cases can be considered for the purposes of this article, namely 'VPN use cases' which deals with using certificates for VPN authentications (IPSec and SSL), and the other 'Non-VPN use cases' which deal with various other use cases like captive portal authentication, Firewall policy - SSL inspection, webfilter authentication, etc which are described with examples in the next section.